marco-tuzza/personal-website/README.md

 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)

 ## Current Status
 The site is currently in the development stage.
+I want to create a simple, clean, and responsive website to showcase my work and projects.
+The site will be built using HTML, CSS, and JavaScript.

 ## Contributing
 At this moment, I am not looking for external contributions, but suggestions and feedback are always welcome.
 Feel free to open an issue to discuss any ideas or suggestions.